xToken/CompMod/webpages/marine_overview.md

 	- Jetpack drop requires prototype lab
 	- Mines drop requires Advanced Armory

+### Medpacks:
+	- No longer have a pickup cooldown (Spam away!)

+### Catpacks:
+	- Duration lowered from 8 to 5
+	- Weapon reload speed increase removed
+	- Now unlock once the advanced armory is researched

 ### Extractors:
 	- Build time increased to 15 from 11
 	- Extractor now requires a Command Station (:D)